IsmailAlaouiAbdellaoui/EQL-Wind-Speed-Forecasting/README.rst

 📂 Data
 -----

 You can find the link to download the data in the paper.
-For more info about the data, please write to both of the following addresses:
+For more info about the data, please write to the following address:

 i.alaouiabdellaoui@student.maastrichtuniversity.nl

-siamak.mehrkanoon@maastrichtuniversity.nl

 🔗 Citation
 -----